 Regionally, behind that, we have the efforts that the European Union is stepping up to support our member states, Italy and Greece, mainly through the European Coast Guard and Border Agency, or FRONTEX as it's better known.
 Two missions are there, two important national authorities.
 One in Italy is Triton, and one in Greece which is Poseidon.
-Both of them supporting member states, national authorities, and working under their authority to support those navies and coast guards, saving lives but also doing other important work such as crossborder crime, and other coast guard activities such as looking at illegal fishing and pollution of maritime waters in a comprehensive manner as well.
+Both of them supporting member states, national authorities, and working under their authority to support those navies and coast guards, saving lives but also doing other important work such as cross-border crime, and other coast guard activities such as looking at illegal fishing and pollution of maritime waters in a comprehensive manner as well.

-To give you some data points on those, maybe to give you some interest for - currently for Operation Triton in Italy, there's about 300 European officials supporting Italian authorities with seven vessels and aircraft, two helicopters, and mobile offices.
-The main effort is at sea, but also some land-based support.
-To give you some data points, they have been participating in 2017 only, from February to November, participating in - participating in helping saving 21,000 people out of the seas.
-They seized 25 tons of drugs, detected seven incidents of pollution, arrested 253 suspected smugglers, and seized about a million of illegally smuggled cigarettes, to give you some data points there.
+To give you some data points on those, currently for Operation Triton in Italy, there's about 300 European officials supporting Italian authorities with seven vessels and aircraft, two helicopters, and mobile offices.
+The main effort is at sea, but also some landbased support.
+To give you some data points, they have been participating in 2017 only, from February to November, participating in helping saving 21,000 people out of the seas.
+They seized 25 tons of drugs, detected seven incidents of pollution, arrested 253 suspected smugglers, and seized about a million illegally smuggled cigarettes.